wp-plugins/duracelltomi-google-tag-manager/readme.txt

 = Facebook like/share/send button events do not fire for me, why? =

 It is a limitation of Facebook.
 Click event tracking is only available for html5/xfbml buttons.
-If you or your social plugin inserts the Facebook buttons using IFRAME-s (like Sociable), it is not possible to track likes.
+If you or your social plugin inserts the Facebook buttons using IFRAMEs (like Sociable), it is not possible to track likes.

 == Screenshots ==